WCSim/WCSim/README.md

 The automated building testing is currently performed inside the hk-software docker container with the prerequisites:
 * Geant4 10.3.3 (installed via CMake)
+  * All of the G4 data files are also required to be installed, include hadron xsec, etc.
 * ROOT 6.26/04 (installed via CMake)
 * gcc 8.5.0
 * CMake 3.20.2

 And as such this is the most supported version of the software (it is guaranteed to work)

+> [!TIP]
+> If you just need to read WCSim output files, you can do this without the G4 dependency using the `WCSim_WCSimRoot_only` CMake option (see [here](#wcsim-cmake-build-options)).

 Other versions of prerequisite software can be tried, but aren't guaranteed to work.
-* Geant 4.10.03p3
+* Geant
-  * If using a newer version of Geant, it is your responsiblity to assess whether Geant physics changes are significant, relative to the officially supported 4.10.03p3
+  * If using a newer version of Geant, it is your responsiblity to assess whether Geant physics changes are significant, relative to the officially supported 4.10.3.3
-  * All of the G4 data files are also required to be installed, include hadron xsec, etc.
 * ROOT
   * ROOT5 (e.g. v5r34p36 or v5r34p38, or potentially any v5r34) can potentially be made to work.
 You may need to modify `$WCSIM_BUILD_DIR/src/cmake_install.cmake` to take account of ROOT5 not producing `.pcm` files
   * ROOT6 has been tested on an older version than above (6.20/04)
 * CMake 3.1 and above are required by `CMakeLists.txt`, but not all old versions have been tested
 * The compiler should support `-std=c++11` (or `-std=c++0x`) e.g. gcc 4.8.5
   * The WCSim CMake step should set your C++ standard to be the same as what was used by the installation of ROOT you are building against

-> [!TIP]
-> If you just need to read WCSim output files, you can do this without the G4 dependency using the `WCSim_WCSimRoot_only` CMake option (see [here](#wcsim-cmake-build-options)).

 ### Build Instructions using CMake